 Parks and Gardens

-• Meet the locals at the Adelaide Zoo, an easy walk along Frome Road from the CBD.
+Meet the locals at the Adelaide Zoo, an easy walk along Frome Road from the central business district.
 Set in beautiful parkland, the Zoo is the second oldest in Australia.
 It is home to over 300 species, including the only Pandas in the Southern Hemisphere.

 As you can see, before you head off on any Australian outback adventure, it is well worth setting aside some time to explore Adelaide!